hupili/engg4030/src/t2-hadoop/index.md

   wordcount: A map/reduce program that counts the words in the input files.
 ```

+We try the wordcount example.
+We need to know how to pass parameters:

 ```bash
 azureuser@test-hpl:/opt/hadoop$ hadoop jar hadoop-examples-1.2.1.jar  wordcount
 Usage: wordcount <in> <out>
 ```

+Then we do a wordcount using the `README.txt` we uploaded to HDFS in last section.

 ```bash
 azureuser@test-hpl:/opt/hadoop$ hadoop jar hadoop-examples-1.2.1.jar  wordcount /README.txt /output/